uslap-protocol/uslap-engine/README.md

 *Resonance: 100% (6236 ayat → 114 surah → 111 sciences → 1000+ applications)*

 We are a very small and under-resourced team of volunteers.
-If you feel you could contribute your time/skills, we would like to hear from you.
+If you feel you could help with your time/skills, we would like to hear from you.
 ---